 “Evidence on the long-term efficacy and safety of St. John’s wort is limited…”

-Research suggests that this herb can make the retina extremely sensitive to light.
+Research suggests that this herb can make the retina extremely sensitive to light and even damage eyes.
 This side effect of St. John’s wort could lead to the problem you experienced.
 St. John’s wort can also interact with many other medicines to reduce their effectiveness.
 Given such downsides, we would discourage the use of this botanical medicine for depression.

 St. John’s Wort for Seasonal Depression: